abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter17.md

 themselves in a higher degree of virtue and generosity, as well as in aspects of right view and discernment.

-Q: In a Dhamma talk several years ago, you mentioned in an interview a Christian monk.
+Q: In a Dhamma talk several years ago, you mentioned an interview a Christian monk.
 Reflecting on his forty years of monastic life, the monk said something about “I wish I’d been more kind.”
 Reflecting on your thirty-five years in robes, do you have any lessons that stand out?
 I’m